Coronavirus COVID-19 Update

 If we’ve learned anything from the past months, it’s that travel arrangements have got to be more flexible.
-Now, you can book your dream trip to Cuba, and if you need to change your travel dates, just let us know by 60 days before departure, and we’ll change your booking without any penalty or fees.
-If you need to cancel, we’ll refund everything you’ve paid less a $99 per person future travel credit.
-These credits are held for you to use toward any future trip, and they never expire.
+Now, you can book your dream trip to Cuba, and if you need to change your travel dates, just let us know by 75 days before departure, and we’ll change your booking without any penalty or fees.
+If you need to cancel, we’ll refund everything you’ve paid less a $199 per person future travel credit.

 SAFETY FIRST: HOW WE’RE PROTECTING YOU

 Protecting the health and safety of our travelers has been our highest priority for 20 years.
 The coronavirus pandemic presents new challenges, and we're enhancing our protocols to meet those challenges.
 Every aspect of your journey will be planned for safety first.
 Everything, from our selected accommodations, the restaurants we frequent, and the community projects we support will follow our rigid protocols to protect your health and assure maximum cleanliness.
 We will take care of all the details, so you can sit back, relax and enjoy your experience in Cuba.
 These are our commitments to you: